-Online Marketplaces are a great option to allow your users to buy and sell items by setting their own store in your online eCommerce website.
-This means if you are a seller and do not want to indulge in creating your own online store, you can easily register as a vendor in such marketplaces.
-Moreover, if you want to create your own store, you can also convert it into a marketplace for other vendors to join and sell their items.
+Online WordPress Marketplace is a great option to allow your users to buy and sell items by setting their store on your online eCommerce website.
+This means if you are a seller and do not want to indulge in creating your online store, you can easily register as a vendor in such marketplaces.
+Moreover, if you want to create your store, you can also convert it into a marketplace for other vendors to join and sell their items.
 Therefore, today, we will tell you how you can create a Marketplace website using the famous WordPress platform.

 What is WordPress Marketplace?